-Report on the Ind AS Financial Statements Opinion
+Report on the Ind AS Financial Statements

+Qualified Opinion

-We have audited the accompanying financial statements of Indian Commodity Exchange Limited ("the Company"), which comprise the Balance Sheet as at 31st March, 2021, and the Statement of Profit and Loss (including Other Comprehensive Income), the Cash Flow Statement and the Statement of Changes in Equity for the year then ended, and a summary of the significant accounting policies and other explanatory information (hereinafter referred to as Ind AS financial statements).
+We have audited the accompanying financial statements of Indian Commodity Exchange Limited ("the Company"), which comprise the Balance Sheet as at 31st March, 2022, and the Statement of Profit and Loss (including Other Comprehensive Income), the Cash Flow Statement and the Statement of Changes in Equity for the year then ended, and notes to the Financial Statements, including a summary of the significant accounting policies and other explanatory information (hereinafter referred to as Ind AS Financial Statements).

-In our opinion and to the best of our information and according to the explanations given to us, the aforesaid Ind AS financial statements give the information required by the Companies Act, 2013 ("the Act") in the manner so required and give a true and fair view in conformity with the accounting principles generally accepted in India, of the state of affairs (financial position) of the Company as at 31st March, 2021, its loss (financial performance), total comprehensive loss and, its cash flows and the changes in equity for the year ended on that date.
+In our opinion and to the best of our information and according to the explanations given to us, except for the effects / possible effects of the matters described in the Basis for Qualified Opinion section of our report the aforesaid Ind AS Financial Statements give the information required by the Companies Act, 2013 ("the Act") in the manner so required and give a true and fair view in conformity with the Indian Accounting Standards prescribed under section 133 of the Act read with the Companies (Indian Accounting Standards) Rules, 2015, as amended ("Ind-AS") and other accounting principles generally accepted in India, of the state of affairs of the Company as at 31st March, 2022, its loss including total comprehensive loss, its cash flows and the changes in equity for the year ended on that date.

-Basis of Opinion
+Basis for Qualified Opinion